proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 - That's it from my part
 - I'll keep an eye on it **(me haré a cargo de eso)**

+## Meetings
+- How's it going?
+- Can you believe this weather?
+It's awful!
+- Sorry, I've got to run.
+Talk to you soon.
+- I should get going.
+I'll call you later.

 ## Positive comments!
 - Great work so far!
 - I couldn't be more excited to be here!